s-macke/concepts-of-programming-languages/docs/exercises/Exercise7.md

 ## Exercise 7.4 - Microservice with API and embedded Web Site

-The goal of this exercise is to create a REST API for a key value store.
+Create a REST API for a key value store.

 ```Go
     map[string]string